-When the parties file a declaration, CFIUS has 30 days to review the submission and typically asks a number of questions of one or both parties during that period.
-At the end of its review, CFIUS may clear the transaction, conclude its review without formally clearing the transaction, or require the parties to file a notice.
+Parties may choose to file a short form declaration, which gives CFIUS 30 days to review the submission and typically asks a number of questions of one or both parties during that period.
+At the end of its review, CFIUS will generally either clear the transaction or ask the parties to file a notice.